-Our equine studies course is a reliable springboard to further research or employment in the racecourse industry, equine media, consultancy or any number of avenues successfully pursued by our former graduates.
-Should your studies inspire you to go further, you may transition onto either our taught or research led MSc programmes.
+This course is a springboard to further research or employment in the equine industry with careers in equine media, equine higher education or any number of avenues successfully pursued by our graduates.

 - A foundation degree or a HND award (merit) in a subject related to the Honours degree.

 - Depending on previous studies, you may be required to complete additional ‘bridging’ studies prior to enrolling on the Honours course in order to cover identified gaps in previous learning.

 Read more general information about our entry requirements.